brendanbond/react-acceptjs/README.md

 };
 ```

 2. Embed the hosted, mobile-optimized payment information form provided by Accept.js into your page via the `HostedForm` component.
-This component exposes a button which, when clicked, will trigger a lightbox modal containing the hosted Accept.js form.
+This component renders a button which, when clicked, will trigger a lightbox modal containing the hosted Accept.js form.
 You'll still receive the payment nonce for use on your server similar to option #1.

 ```tsx
 import React from 'react';
 import { HostedForm } from 'react-acceptjs';

 const authData = {